TDCOSMO XIV: Practical Techniques for Estimating External Convergence of Strong Gravitational Lens Systems and Applications to the SDSS J0924+0219 System: Summary of the technique

 \subsection{Relevant Perturbers in the Line of Sight}

 To start, we identify objects along the line of sight that contribute to $\kappa_{\rm{ext}}$.
-In this type of analysis, we do not treat each perturber individually, but instead consider the statistics of the entire field.
-However, there are cases where galaxy groups appear along the line of sight and must be taken into account explicitly \citep[see for example][]{Sluse_2019a, Fassnacht_2006_env}.

-The first step in determining the value of $\kappa_{\rm{ext}}$ is determining the relative density of the lens field as compared to some suitable reference field.
-The reference field should be large enough to avoid sampling bias.
-Ideally the data for the reference field and lens field are taken by the same instrument and processed by the same analysis pipeline.
-This turns out to be the case for the analysis of J0924 discussed later in this paper, but will not be true in general.

-Once the appropriate data are in hand, it is important to consider which objects should be used in the comparison.
-It is important to set a magnitude cut that will remove objects too close to the detection limit of the instrument for photometry to be reliable, while still leaving enough data to make robust estimates of the relative density.
-Previous work \citep[see][]{Collett_2013} has suggested that $i < 24$ represents a good limit.
-Additionally, we cut out all objects with a redshift greater than the redshift of the source quasar, as these objects will not affect the path of the light as it travels from the quasar to our telescopes.

-Broadly speaking, this analysis only considers weak perturbers.
-Strong perturbers are generally modeled explicitly.
+We separate objects into \textit{strong} and \textit{weak} perturbers, using an operational definition discussed below.
+Strong perturbers are generally close to the center of the field or agalaxy group \citep[see for example][]{Sluse_2019a, Fassnacht_2006_env}.
+Strong perturbers are included explicitly in the mass model of the lens, while weak perturbers are treated statistically.
 To separate these, we use the \textit{flexion shift} formalism, first proposed in \cite{flexion_formalism}.
 The flexion shift of an object is given by

 where $\theta_E$ and $\theta_{E,p}$ are the Einstein radii of the main lens and perturber respectively, and $\theta$ is their angular separation.
-The quantity $f(\beta)$ is given by.
+The quantity $f(\beta)$ is given by

 where